tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 to a slice policy.
 For example, a topology filtering policy can leverage Resource Affinities as defined in {{?RFC2702}} to include or exclude certain links for a specific slice aggregate.
-The slice policy may also include a reference to a predefined topology (e.g. derived from a Flexible Algorithm Definition (FAD) as defined in {{!I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined {{!RFC4915}}.
+The slice policy may also include a reference to a predefined topology (e.g., derived from a Flexible Algorithm Definition (FAD) as defined in {{!I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined {{!RFC4915}}.